Activities In the Peak District

 A fine 17th Century Hall in the Plague village of Eyam, Hope Valley, which is still in the hands of its original builders, the Wright Family.
 It has a small set of craft workshops attached.

-A mediaeval manor house and home to the Dukes of Rutland and the Manners family.
+A medieval manor house and home to the Dukes of Rutland and the Manners family.
 Situated alongside the River Wye near Bakewell.

 The remains of the hall built by the Watts Russell family in the 1820s, close to Ashbourne.
 The Hall and Park now belong to the National Trust.